d1pl0m2t/vencord-deafen-follow-plugins/README.md

   sudo pnpm inject
   ```

+## WARNING!!
+**Before running the pnpm inject command, create a directory at the path /Vencord/src/ named userplugins and move the downloaded Follow folder and the fakeVoiceOption.ts file into it.**

   ### 4. Important Notes

    ***Before using the plugins, make sure you have Discord or Discord Canary installed.
 These are required for the patching process.***